sorefoot/cl-devwks-1314/README.md

 3. At the top, select the section called *API keys and access*
 4. Click on the blue *Generate API Key* button
 ![Menu screenshot](/media/1.png)
-5. Copy the API key and save it to the Scratch pad text file on the desktop
+5. Copy the API key and save it to a text file on the desktop
 6. Check the box stating you've safely stored your API key and click the Done button.
 ![API screenshot](/media/2.png)